Skip to content

 Cooperatives consistently outperform conventional businesses in the most fundamental metric: staying alive long enough to fulfill their mission.

 Quebec, Canada.
 A study by the Ministry of Economic Development found that cooperative survival rates after 5 years were 62%, compared to 35% for conventional businesses.
 After 10 years: 44% versus 20%.
 The study controlled for industry and size, meaning the cooperative structure itself — not selection bias — drives the survival advantage.
+(Note: this is the most-cited longitudinal cooperative-survival study in North America; Statistique Québec continues to publish general enterprise birth and death data, but a refreshed cooperative-specific cut has not been released since the original series.)

 Italy.
-The Emilia-Romagna region, where cooperatives account for approximately 30% of regional GDP, has consistently lower unemployment and higher per-capita income than the Italian national average.
-This is not a small experiment — it is a regional economy of 4.5 million people demonstrating that cooperative organization scales.
-The Mondragon cooperative in Spain — 80,000+ worker-owners across 95+ cooperatives — has operated for 70 years with only one year of net losses.
-It is the tenth-largest Spanish company by revenue and the largest business group in the Basque Country.
+The Emilia-Romagna region, where cooperatives account for approximately 30% of regional GDP across 5,681 active enterprises, has consistently lower unemployment and higher per-capita income than the Italian national average.
+This is not a small experiment — it is a regional economy of 4.5 million people, generating €163.6bn in regional output, demonstrating that cooperative organization scales.
+The Mondragon cooperative federation in Spain — roughly 70,085 worker-owners across 95+ cooperatives in 2024, down from its 80,000+ peak — has operated for 70 years with only one year of net losses, reported €11.2 billion in sales and €632 million in net income in 2024, and remains the fifth-largest private employer in Spain.
+Its 2025–2028 strategic plan pivots toward cybersecurity, AI, energy, and mobility rather than expanding the legacy industrial base.

 Why Cooperatives Survive